Lypeix/Lypeix/README.md

 `Python` `FastAPI` `PostgreSQL` `SQLAlchemy` `Alembic` `Docker` `pytest` `GitHub Actions`

-On the side, I love optimization and I'm open every kind of feedbacks!
+On the side, I love optimization and I'm open any kind of feedbacks!